A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

-T5 \cite{raffel2020exploring}, known as the "Text-to-Text Transfer Transformer," adopts the Transformer encoder-decoder structure, treating each text processing challenge as a "text-to-text" task—generating new text from given input.
-This framework ensures consistent application of the same model, objective, training procedure, and decoding process across all tasks.
-The model employs an unsupervised span-corruption objective and a multi-task pre-training strategy.
-T5 establishes a unified model framework for various NLP tasks, simplifying the evaluation of different structures, pre-training objectives, and datasets across reading comprehension, summarization, and text classification tasks.
+T5 \cite{raffel2020exploring}, or the "Text-to-Text Transfer Transformer," applies the encoder-decoder structure to treat all NLP tasks as text-to-text problems.
+Using a span-corruption objective and a multi-task pre-training strategy, T5 provides a unified framework that simplifies the application of the same model, training procedure, and decoding process across a wide range of tasks such as reading comprehension, summarization, and text classification.

-\section{Fine-Tuning}
+\subsection{Fine-Tuning}

-\subsection{Full Fine-Tuning}
+\subsubsection{Full Fine-Tuning}

-Full Fine-Tuning (FFT) is a cornerstone technique in the domain of neural network adaptation, it involves optimizing all model parameters to integrate task-specific knowledge into the foundational architecture acquired during pre-training.
-FFT is instrumental in tailoring these models for specialized applications, ranging from nuanced language understanding to domain-specific tasks.
+Full Fine-Tuning (FFT) is a key technique in neural network adaptation, involving the optimization of all model parameters to integrate task-specific knowledge into a pre-trained model.
+It is used to tailor models for specialized tasks, such as language understanding and domain-specific applications.

-FFT is based on optimizing a pre-trained model's parameters.
-For a model \( M \) characterized by parameters \( \theta \), and a dataset \( D \) designed for a specific task, the objective of FFT is to find the optimal parameter configuration \( \theta^* \) that minimizes a defined loss function \( \mathcal{L} \).
-This can be formally expressed as:
+FFT optimizes the parameters of a pre-trained model \( M \) with parameters \( \theta \) using a dataset \( D \).
+The goal is to find the optimal parameters \( \theta^* \) that minimize the loss function \( \mathcal{L} \), as expressed by:

-where \( \mathcal{L}(M(\theta), D) \) represents the loss function that quantifies the disparity between the model's predictions and the true outcomes in \( D \).